-When a bean is initialized it might require to perform some action before it can come into a usable state(State in which application can use it) and when a bean is getting destroyed there might be some cleanup activity required for given bean.
+When a bean is initialized it might require to perform some action before it can come into a usable state(State in which application can use it) and when a bean is getting destroyed, there might be some cleanup activity required for the given bean.
 These activities are known as bean Lifecycle.

 Standard bean lifecycle interfaces & the standard order of execution are given below.

 1- IoC container will look for the configuration metadata of given Bean.